 Hinduism is noted as the world’s oldest existing religion, dated as far back as the 2nd millennium BCE.
 Hinduism does not have one founder or core doctrine that can be referenced.
 The religion is an assembly of religious, philosophical and cultural ideas and practices that originated in the country of India.

-What are the 7 core beliefs of Hinduism?
+What are the main goals of Hinduism?

-What are the core values of Hinduism?
+What is the ultimate reality or goal of Hinduism?

-What are the 5 main beliefs of Hinduism?
+What is the principle of Hinduism?